-Runs on Windows-based PCs using standard keyboard input.
-You don't need sophisticated computer hardware.
+Runs on Windows-based PCs using keystroke input.
 Requirements include:

-Supported on Windows 7, 8, and 10, Apple OS X v 10.5 through OS X v 10.9.
-New versions of Windows and Apple OS X will be supported unless a technical issue with a new operating system prohibits proper execution of Adobe Air or Adobe Flash on the new operating system.
+Supported on Windows 7, 8, and 10, Mac OS X v10.5 through OS X v10.14.
+New versions of Windows and Mac OS X will be supported unless a technical issue with a new operating system prohibits proper execution of Adobe Air or Adobe Flash on the new operating system.
 Requirements include:

 A: Legacy Stat Crew for Basketball has maintained the option for two halves or four quarters since its inception.
 Setup instructions for quarters in either Legacy or New Stat Crew are provided.